sherado99/SCDFT/README.md

 | Timeout (seconds) | Maximum wait time per feedback request. | 60 |

 ---
+## 🔌 Integrations (Built‑in by Apify)

+Because SCDFT is a published Apify Actor, it automatically appears in the integration catalogs of:

+- n8n – connect SCDFT to hundreds of apps without code.
+- Make – drag‑and‑drop SCDFT into automated workflows.
+- Zapier – trigger SCDFT from thousands of events.
+- Google Sheets and Google Drive – send refined reports as spreadsheets or save directly to your drive.
+- Slack – get notified when a run finishes, or trigger SCDFT directly from a Slack channel.
+- GitHub – create issues automatically when a run fails.
+- LangChain and LlamaIndex – use SCDFT as a tool inside your custom AI agents.

+No extra setup is required from the developer.
+The integrations are ready to use directly from the Apify Actor page.
+Users simply authenticate with their own accounts and select SCDFT from the list of available Actors.

+**Example no‑code workflow (Zapier + Google Sheets + Slack):**
+1. A manager submits rough performance feedback into a Google Sheet.
+2. Zapier detects the new row and sends the raw text to SCDFT.
+3. SCDFT refines it into a clear, structured, and professional report.
+4. Zapier sends the refined report to the HR Manager via Slack.

+Just a few clicks — you never touch a single line of code.

+---

 ## 🧪 Sample Workflow (HR Manager)

-1. Collect raw performance notes from managers across the organisation.
-2. Save them into a CSV file with columns originalFeedback and recipientName.
+1. Export your performance review list from your HR system (or ATS) to a CSV file.
+2. Keep the column with the raw feedback (or create one).
+3. Add extra columns: `targetTone` (set to `honest and constructive`), `recipientName`, `context`, and `additionalInstructions` (optional).
+4. Save the file.
-3. Visit the SCDFT Actor page on Apify Store, upload the CSV, click Run.
+5. Visit the SCDFT Actor page on Apify Store, upload the CSV, click **Run**.
-4. Wait a few seconds, then download the output CSV.
+6. Wait a few seconds, then download the output CSV.
-5. Review each improvedFeedback item and deliver it to the employee.
+7. Review each `improvedFeedback` item and deliver it to the employee, or copy it into your performance review document.

 Time saved: hours → minutes.
 Integrity: preserved.